Missouri County Commuting

 Survey provide insight into how Missourians travel to work and the time it takes them to get there.

-Contributing to Missourians' commute time may be the fact that 29.0 percent of Missouri workers age 16 or older travel outside of their county of residence for work.
-Missouri ranked 9th highest among the states for the percentage of workers who are employed outside their county of residence and above the U.S. average of 23.7 percent.
-Virginia (42.8 percent) had the highest percentage of workers employed outside their home county.
-Andrew County, Missouri had the highest percentage employed outside the county with 72.1 percent commuting outside the county for employment.
+Contributing to Missourians' commute time may be the fact that 34.6 percent of Missouri workers age 16 or older travel outside of their county of residence* for work.
+Missouri ranked 11th highest among the states for the percentage of workers who are employed outside their county of residence, above the U.S. average of 27.5 percent working out of county.
+Virginia (51.8 percent) had the highest percentage of workers employed outside their home county.
+Andrew County, Missouri had the highest percentage employed outside the county with 75.7 percent commuting outside the county for employment.

-majority of Missouri workers traveled for work from 2008 to 2012.
-Over 81 percent of Missouri workers over age 16 traveled to work by
+majority of Missouri workers traveled for work from 2009 to 2013.
+Almost 82 percent of Missouri workers over age 16 traveled to work by

-commuters that drove to work in Missouri, almost eleven percent chose
+commuters that drove to work in Missouri, almost 10 percent chose

 to carpool.
 The majority of carpools were two person carpools for both